Ylianst/MeshAgent/readme.md

 ./MeshAgent --selfTest=1
 ```

+## Self Test Coverage, Stand Alone
+The following is the list of basic tests that the Stand Alone test mode will test:
+* Server Initialization.
+This verifies that the agent sends the correct startup sequence to the server.
+* AMT/LMS.
+If detected, will attempt to verify LMS operation.
+* Console command.
+Verifies that the agent is responsive to performing console commands.
+* Basic Telemetry.
+Verifies the operation of some basic telemetry operations requested from the server.
+* Web RTC.
+Verifies ability to establish Peer Data Channels, and transfer large data chunks.
+* Non-English UTF8 Dialog Boxes.
+Linux specific test to verify capability to display non-english utf8 characters on configurable dialog boxes.
+* Tunnel Sessions.
+Verifies ability of agent to establish tunnel session with server.
+* Remote Terminal.
+Verifies ability of agent to establish terminal session with user-consent.
+* Remote KVM.
+Verifies ability of agent to establish KVM session with user-consent, and verifies receipt of correct KVM packets.
+* File Transfer Upload.
+Verifies ability to upload files, by uploading a random stream of bytes.
+* File Transfer Download.
+Verifies ability to doanload files, by downloading the bytes uploaded in previous test, and verifying CRC.

 ## Feedback
 If you encounter a problem or have a suggestion to improve the product, you may file an [issue report](https://github.com/Ylianst/MeshAgent/issues/)